 Winter Park Resort boasts the state’s longest alpine slide.
 After a scenic six-minute chairlift ride, bobsled (without the snow, of course) down 3,000 feet of slide that drops more than 600 vertical feet.
 While you’re there, check out the resort’s mountain-bike trails, gold panning, bungee tramps, human maze, zipline, climbing wall and many other family activities.

 Just outside Denver in Golden, Heritage Square’s alpine slide has a fast and a slow lane to ease you into the excitement.
 The amusement park, which is free to enter, also has pay-as-you-go rides, a zipline, go-karts, snack shops and — blessedly for adults — a beer garden.
-Sadly, Heritage Square will close at the end of summer 2015.
+Sadly, Heritage Square's alpine slide and Victorian-style village (some amusement park rides will remain) will close at the end of 2015.

 Glenwood Caverns Adventure Park